How to load animations

 Sprites with Animations

-sprite.addAni function can be used to add a previously loaded animation to a sprite or it can
+sprite.addAni function can add an animation to a sprite.
+It can also load the

 sprite.debug property is set to true you can

 see the sprite's physics body collider.